hanzo-docs/docs/packages/create-app/template/waku/README.md

-This is a Waku application generated with [Create Fumadocs](https://github.com/fuma-nama/fumadocs).
+This is a Waku application generated with [Create Hanzo Docs](https://github.com/hanzoai/docs).

 Run development server: